nivedwho/AadharMasking/README.md

 # Aadhar Masking
 Python program to mask out Aadhar Numbers present in an image.
 Aadhaar Masking is a process that blocks out the first 8 numbers of the 12 digit Aadhar Number for security purposes.
-The python code found in the repository uses libraries such as OpenCV and PyTesseract for perform OCR and carrying out the Masking process.
+The python code found in the repository uses libraries such as OpenCV and PyTesseract for performing OCR and carrying out the Masking process.
 <br>
 # Results
 **Sample Input :**